 A future without pellet loss

 “The story of pellet loss is one of historic pollution.
 The granules are present on the banks of the Scheldt.
-That needs to be addressed – and we are really using all means possible to prevent this in the future.
-For example, there will soon be a blow-off tunnel on the site that will blow pellets off the trucks in one go.
+That needs to be addressed – and we are really using all means possible to prevent this.
+For example, there now is a blow-off tunnel on the site that blows pellets off the trucks in one go.

 The pellets themselves are not harmful to humans.
 But they’re still waste and they don’t go away by themselves.”